 In the Union Budget, the Finance Minister continued with its objective of announcing an initiative to boost demand in sectors that would have a trickledown effect.
-To reduce the cost of logistics and make the manufacturing sector more competitive, the government has increased its focus on infrastructure projects for ensuring better connectivity through the use of roads and railways.
-In this year's budget, the government has earmarked a sum of Ro S. S lakh crore as cap-ital expenditure on infrastructure development.
-This was a hike of 34.5 per cent over last year's budgetary allocation of Rs 4.12 lakh crores.

-The central government in the past had identified both social and economic infrastructure projects that need to be completed over a period of the next five years and have earmarked a sum of more than 100 lakh crores for the same

-With an intention to set up a robust healthcare infrastructure, the gov ernment has increased the healthcare budget by 137 per cent to around Rs 2.23 lakh rores this year.
-India has also launched the world's largest Covid-19 vaccination drive with a goal of vacci-nating 300 million people included in riority groups
+To reduce the cost of logistics and make the manufacturing sector more competitive, the government has increased its focus on infrastructure projects for ensuring better connectivity through the use of roads and better control of the system of the development has earmarked a sum of Ro 5.5 lakh crore as cap-ital expenditure on infrastructure development.
+This was a hike of 34.5 per cent over last year's hudgetary allocation of Rs 4.12 lakh crores.
+The central government in the past had iden-tified both social and economic infrastructure projects that need to be completed over a period of the next five years and have earmarked a sum of more than 100 lakh crores for the same With an intention to set up a robust healthcare infrastructure, the gov ernment has increased the healthcare budget by 137 per cent to around Rs 2.23 lakh rores this year.
+India us also launched the world's largest Covid-19 vaccination drive with a goal of vacci-nating 300 million people included in riority groups